-- 1. To introduce Static characteristics of ideal two terminal and three terminal devices. - 2.
-To introduce semiconductor devices BJT, JFET and MOSFET, their characteristics, operations, circuits and applications. - 3.
-To analyze and interpret BJT, FET and MOSFET circuits for small signal at low and high frequencies. - 4.
-To simulate electronics circuits using computer simulation software and verify desired results.
+1.To introduce Static characteristics of ideal two terminal and three terminal devices.

+2.To introduce semiconductor devices BJT, JFET and MOSFET, their characteristics, operations, circuits and applications.

+3.To analyze and interpret BJT, FET and MOSFET circuits for small signal at low and high frequencies.4.To simulate electronics circuits using computer simulation software and verify desired results.

-- 1. Comply and verify parameters after exciting devices by any stated method. - 2.
-Implement circuit and test the performance. - 3.
+- On completion of the course, students will be able to: - 1.Comply and verify parameters after exciting devices by any stated method. - 2.Implement circuit and test the performance. - 3.
 Analyze BJT, JFET and MOSFET for various applications. - 4.
 Analyze Feedback amplifiers and oscillators..

-UNIT - 1 Bipolar Junction Transistor:
+UNIT - 1 Bipolar Junction Transistor: 07 Hours

 BJT: construction, working, characteristics, Transistor as switch, Transistor configurations, current gain equation, stability factor.
 BJT Biasing and basic amplifier configurations: Need for biasing BJT, Transistor biasing methods, Transistor as amplifier, Analysis of Single Stage Amplifier, RC coupled Amplifiers, Effects of bypass and coupling capacitors, Frequency response of CE amplifier, Emitter follower, Cascaded Amplifier, Need for multistage amplifiers and suitability of CE, CC and CB configurations in multistage amplifiers.